ATSiCorp/LinkPanel-V3/docs/docs/reference/cli.md

 v-search-command web
 ```

-This function searches for available Hestia Control Panel commands
+This function searches for available LinkPanel Control Panel commands
 and returns results based on the specified criteria.
 Originally developed for VestaCP by Federico Krum
 <https://github.com/FastDigitalOceanDroplets/VestaCP/blob/master/files/v-search-command>